vjc578/legitstravaleaderboard/README.md

 1. Open strava.com and login if you haven't
 2. Open the cookies.txt extension and download the cookies for that page, let's call it "stravacookies.txt"
 3. Run the program `python leaderboard.py examples/august_neighborhood_segment_challenge.txt stravacookies.txt`
-4. Bask in the glory of your fully armed and operation leaderboard.
+4. Bask in the glory of your fully armed and operational leaderboard